Dvar Torah Outliner

 Retrieving a Different Edition of the Text

 While the Hebrew verse is useful, let's also retrieve an English translation of the verse.
-You can query out api/v3/texts endpoint for many different editions of the text, in different languages, or different versions within a language.
-For now though, we'll just repeat what we did above, and make the same GET request, but adding the query parameter version=english.
+You can query the api/v3/texts endpoint for many different editions of the text in different languages, or different versions within a language.
+For now, we'll just repeat what we did above, making the same GET request, but adding the query parameter version=english.
 (To learn more about all of our available translations, how to request specific versions, and all of the customizations, see Texts (v3)).

 # Change version to English